coolduck777/SupportiveDuck/README.md

 ## Author
 Cool duck
-And everyone who shouted out
+...And everyone who shouted out

 ## License!!!
 Feel free to use the code but don't forget to **FOLLOW** the supportive duck and add at least **5** shoutouts.